 The Dos and Don’ts of Sealing the Deck

-A backyard deck is the perfect platform for good times, but that wooden surface needs a proper sealant to protect it against the ravages of sun, rain, and temperature fluctuations.
-While you can hire a decking contractor to seal the surface, many homeowners opt to tackle the task—and save between about $550 and $1,260, according to HomeAdvisor.
+A backyard deck can be the perfect platform for good times, but a wooden surface needs a proper sealant to protect it against the ravages of sun, rain, and temperature fluctuations.
+While you can hire a decking contractor to seal the surface, many homeowners opt to tackle the task themselves—and save $551 to $1,292, according to HomeAdvisor.

 DO wait 30 days before sealing a new deck.

 After a 30-day period, pour some water on your deck.
-If it beads up, the wood is still too wet to seal, but if the water is absorbed, it’s ready to seal.
-Be sure to apply sealant as soon as the wood is ready; leaving the deck exposed any longer increases the likelihood of both ultraviolet (UV) and moisture damage.
+If it beads up, the wood is still too wet to seal.
+If the water is absorbed, it’s ready to seal.
+Be sure to apply sealant as soon as the wood is ready.
+Leaving the deck exposed any longer increases the likelihood of damage from both ultraviolet (UV) rays and moisture.